Automated glazing systems now available from minimal windows

 The specially developed locking and automation systems are extremely durable and achieve outstanding values with regard to operating convenience and security.

 The automated sliding panes are moved linearly by a chrome-plated aluminium driver at a variably adjustable speed.
-Extremely powerful electric motors can move multiple sliding panels weighing up to 2,000 kg silently via timing belts.
+Extremely powerful electric motors can move multiple sliding panels of glass weighing up to 2,000 kg silently via timing belts.
 Several panes can be moved in telescopic fashion with just one motor.

-operation of motorised minimal windows
+Operation of motorised minimal windows

 Operation can be conducted in a wide variety of ways, for example via pushbuttons in the room, radio remote control, app control or home automation systems as required.